 Sections 59 to 64 of the Co-operative and Community Benefit Societies Act 2014 make provisions for a society to register a charge against its assets with the FCA.
 There are separate provisions for England and Wales, for Scotland, and for Northern Ireland.
 In Scotland it is only possible to register a floating charge against the assets of a society.
-In England and Wales it is possible to register fixed and floating charges.
+In England and Wales, it is possible to register fixed and floating charges.
 In both cases the provisions of the 2014 Act form one part of a complex set of legal rules which decide the effect and priority of the security given to the creditor over the society’s assets.
 Most secured creditors will insist on the registration of their charge with the FCA, so to this extent it is required.
 Also, registered charges are available for inspection on the FCA Mutuals Register, which will be of interest and reassurance to a society’s creditors and has a role in fixing the priority of charges over the society’s property.
-A similar registration process applies to societies registered in Northern Ireland.

 A society seeking to raise capital through the offer of non-transferable debt instruments, including bonds, loan stock, debentures or any other form of debt instrument, is exempt from financial promotions and prospectus regulations.
 Transferable debt instruments issued by societies are also exempt from financial promotion regulations, but this only applies to non-real time or solicited real time communications (see Section 7.3.3).